 - Get cozier with HR.
 IT recruiting is only as effective as your HR department’s understanding of your needs.
 Communicate expectations, establish recruiting metrics, discuss timelines and track results just as you would with a third-party recruiter.
 (Yes, you should be doing this with third-party recruiters, too.)

 - Plan ahead for IT resources.
 Important projects may go off schedule due to unexpected delays in hiring (or training) the needed resources.
-Play it safe by doubling the time you’d usually allow for talent acquisition
+Play it safe by doubling the time you’d usually allow for talent acquisition.

 - Focus on employee engagement and retention.
 Programs that build employee (and contractor) morale help defend against companies who want to steal your top talent.
 Give frequent reviews, help employees with career planning, schedule teambuilding events and encourage employees to offer suggestions about how to improve productivity and the work environment.

 - Think like a family.
 In the fast-paced world of IT and business, the human connection can get lost.
 Too many companies are so siloed that employees in one department never know those in other areas of the company.
-Technologies that eliminate the need for face-to-face contact increase efficiency but can sometimes reduce loyalty.
+Technologies that eliminate the need for face-to-face contact increase efficiency but reduce loyalty.
 Now is the time to build a company culture that reaches out to and includes all employees, including contractors and part-time workers, so that everyone feels like a part of the same team.